ziggurat-of-ur/bundlez/README.md

 ## Solution

-Bundle the whole assets directory into your Zig app using @embed("all-my-files.bundle")
+Bundle the whole assets directory into your Zig app using @embedFile("all-my-files.bundle")

 Then at runtime, expand the bundle into a map[string]string